GIST-NJU/FBFI/README.md

 To use FBFI to test a system, the tester should have a *system workload* that exercises a certain number of services, a *fault injector* that implements the concrete fault injections, and a *tracing tool* that captures the execution paths of the system.
 Given such an application scenario, FBFI will take the system execution results observed as the input (either a successful execution path, or a system failure observed), and infer fault-tolerance bottlenecks as the locations of fault injection.

-We currently provide a command-line utility that implements the core algorithm of FBFI.
-The `algorithm` parameter can be configured to indicate which specific algorithm (namely, `FBFI`, `LDFI` or `Random`) will be used to generate fault injection configurations.
+We currently provide a command-line utility that implements the core algorithms of the FBFI (with `algorithm=FBFI`).
+In addition, the `algorithm` parameter can also be configured to `Random` or `LDFI`, in order to use different strategies to generate fault injection configurations.

 ```bash
 java -jar Experiment.jar algorithm=[Algorithm_Name]
 ```
+##### Main process of FBFI

-At first, the tester should provide an initial successful execution path of the system.
+At first, since FBFI is unaware of the complete business structure, the tester should provide an initial successful execution path, and FBFI will use this path as the initial business structure.
 Here, each *execution path* should be encoded as `x_1-x_2-...-x_n`, where `x_i` is a string that indicates the name of a particular business node of the *i*-th service.

 ```
 Please input a successful execution path (e.g. A_1-B_1-C_1):